Skip to Content

 Planning for the Region’s future cannot be done well without working together.
 The Region’s needs require a multi-county planning effort enriched through the participation of many people.

 This page highlights the Commission’s efforts to engage residents and identifies ways to provide input to planning studies underway.
-Our Public Participation Plan identifies our outreach approach and Public Involvement & Outreach staff lead efforts to engage and involve residents in the planning process.
+Our Public Participation Plan identifies our outreach approach and Community Engagement staff lead efforts to engage and involve residents in the planning process.

 Community Partners

 Since 2013, our staff has developed a strong partnership with nine community organizations, referred to as Community Partners, representing groups that have traditionally been underrepresented—in particular, people of color, people with disabilities, and low-income residents.
-The Community Partners play a valuable role in the Commission’s public involvement and outreach, including providing input and feedback on outreach plans, hosting or co-organizing presentations about relevant Commission planning efforts or projects, and sharing information with their stakeholders through social media or newsletters.
+The Community Partners play a valuable role in the Commission’s community engagement, including providing input and feedback on outreach plans, hosting or co-organizing presentations about relevant Commission planning efforts or projects, and sharing information with their stakeholders through social media or newsletters.

 Community Partners sitting and standing for a group picture at an event